SubramanyaKS/Restaurant-App/README.md

 # Restaurant Management App

-This is mini Vue app in which we can  add update delete the restuarant usin axios call.
+This is mini Vue JS app, which we can  add, update and delete the restuarant details using axios call.

 ## Tech Stack